0xCooki/TrashBin/README.md

 - Follow all instructions on this [page](https://hardhat.org/tutorial/creating-a-new-hardhat-project) beginning from run `npm init`/`yarn init`

-- Install OpenZepplin via command from root of repo `npm i @openzeppelin/contracts`
+- Install OpenZeppelin via command from root of repo `npm i @openzeppelin/contracts`

 - Ensure that your compiler has enabled using the optimiser on `hardhat.config.js`.
 More information found [here](https://hardhat.org/hardhat-runner/docs/guides/compile-contracts)